Hardware Support: NAC Services RPS

 At the present time, RPS is supported with DCC systems from:

 First, get your DCC system working and connected to JMRI.
 As a good test of the connection, you should be able to turn your layout power on and off from the JMRI Power Control in the Tools menu.

 Next set up the RPS hardware following the RPS instructions.
 You may want to only install a few (but a minimum of three) receivers while you're first getting the system working.

-- Go to the preferences panel of the program.
-This opens automatically the first time a program is run, or you can select it from the "Edit" menu.
+- Go to the Connections tab of the JMRI Preferences.
+This opens automatically the first time the application is run, or you can select it from the "Edit" menu.

 - Your DCC connection should already be configured in the top section, as you tested it three steps back.

-- Select "RPS Base Station" from the "Aux connection 2" selection box.
+- Select "RPS Base Station" as the "System Connection".

-- In the associated port selection box, pick the name of the serial port that you have connected to the RPS system.
+- In the associated port selection box under Settings, pick the name of the serial port that you have connected to the RPS system.

 - Click "Save".
 You'll be asked if it's OK for the program to quit, click "Yes".

 - Restart the program.
 It should come up saying it's connected to your DCC system, and just below that saying it's connected to the RPS Base Station on the proper port.

 - Next, you have to enter alignment information.
 From the RPS menu, select "Receiver Control".
 This will open a new window.

 - In the middle of that window, enter the number of